ericpruitt/emus/configuration/README.md

   target.
 - **clean:** Delete any symlinks for known configuration files and copy any other existing files into "~/config-backups".
-- **precompiled:** Fetch, cryptographically verify and install precompiled binaries for the current operating system and processor architecture.
+- **userland:** Fetch, cryptographically verify and install precompiled userland binaries for the current operating system and processor architecture.

 After running `make` for the first time, it is best to log out of the current shell and, when running these commands in a graphical environment, X11 session.